blaenk/blaenk.github.io/provider/posts/a-simpler-vim-statusline.markdown

 <img src="/images/posts/a-simpler-vim-statusline/regular-inactive.png" class="center">

-This feature isn't built into Vim, but it can be emulated by defining Vim auto commands on window focus events which refreshes every window's statusline:
+This feature isn't built into Vim, but it can be emulated by defining Vim auto commands on window focus events which refresh every window's statusline:

 ``` vim
 function! s:RefreshStatus()